Qbeast-io/qbeast-spark/docs/QbeastFormat.md

 - `weightMax/weightMin`: Each element gets assigned with a uniformly created `weight` parameter. `weightMin` and `weightMax` define the range of weights that the `block` can contain.

-- `transformations` inside `space` consist of two maps(in this case), each corresponding to one of the `indexedColumns`.
+- `transformations` inside `spaceRevision` consist of two maps(in this case), each corresponding to one of the `indexedColumns`.
 Each pair of `min`/`max` defines the range of values of the associated indexed column that the `tree` can contain and is to be expanded to accommodate new rows that fall outside the current range.

-### State changes in _qbeast/
+### State changes in Metadata

 **Data de-normalization** is a crucial component behind our multi-dimensional index.
 Instead of storing an index in a separate tree-like data structure, we reorganize the data and their replications in an `OTree`, whose **hierarchical structure** is the actual index.